How to Prepare | What to Expect On Arrival | What to Expect After | For More Information

 - After removal of the equipment, you may return home and resume all normal activities and diet.

-- Results will be available within 24 to 72 hours.
+- Results will generally be available within 24 to 72 hours.

 - You will be instructed to call your primary care physician for the results.